(919) 752-3088

 Closed Adoption

 Closed adoptions do not allow for contact and communication between parties.
 Information is not shared, and the biological mother does not receive a copy of the adoptive parent’s home study or other identifying information.
 A closed adoption is an opportunity to remain anonymous during the adoption process.
+This means no phone calls or video calls.

 The disadvantages of a closed adoption include a lack of access to the medical or family history of the child.
 Closed adoptions are difficult to reverse.
 However, closed adoptions can protect children who may have been born into complex or potentially dangerous circumstances.